 The trek starts around 8:30 am after breakfast.
 We stop at a bank to convert dollars into Nepalese rupees for expenses on the trek.
 Our trekking fee covers lodging, breakfast, lunch and dinner.
 But we must pay for bottled water, soft drinks, beer, snacks, wi-fi, and charging electronic gadgets.

 We go past a check post, and report all our electronic gadgets: iPad, iPhones, and GoPros.
 I ask whether there is a charge for carrying photographic equipment.
-Ngima tells me that the authorities keep a record of the items, to help them in case an item is reported lost or stolen during the trek.
-I am unsure how the record will help.
+Ngima tells me that the authorities want us to report our gadgets only to help them in case an item is reported lost or stolen during the trek.
+I don’t understand how the record will help, however.

-Located next to the check post is the National Luminary Pasang Lhamu Memorial Gate, named after Pasang Lhamu Sherpa, who in 1993 became the first Nepalese woman to summit Mount Everest, but perished during her descend as the weather turned bad.
-(On 16 May 1975, Junko Tabei of Japan became the first woman to reach the summit.)
+Located next to the check post is the National Luminary Pasang Lhamu Memorial Gate, named after Pasang Lhamu Sherpa, who in 1993 became the first Nepalese woman to summit Mount Everest.
+Sadly, she perished during her descend because the weather turned bad.
+(On 16 May 1975, Junko Tabei of Japan became the first woman to summit Mount Everest.)

 I mentally thank whoever recommended a good pair of trekking shoes for that great advice.
 Also I thank whoever recommended the trekking poles.
 I am using them for the first time and realize that they are not only knee savers, but also life savers.
 They are a tremendous help to reduce the stress on the knees, especially while going downhill.
 They also help propel me up hill.
 (My left wrist has healed enough that it can bear the weight.)
 More importantly, I am able to steady myself while walking the trail strewn with rocks and loose gravel.
 Without their support I could lose my footing and fall off the trail.